-Students interested in applying to transfer to CNR should also contact the undergraduate advisor for the major they are interested in to help determine whether they have met the appropriate prerequisite courses requirements.
+Students interested in applying to transfer to Rausser should also contact the undergraduate advisor for the major they are interested in to help determine whether they have met the appropriate prerequisite course requirements.
 Our advisors can also tell you about the kinds of opportunities offered in each major and help you to make a decision about which major is right for you.

 Please also feel free to email firstname.lastname@example.org if you need further advice or assistance.

-If you are applying to the College of Natural Resources as a transfer student, you must directly apply to one of our undergraduate majors.
-The UC Berkeley Office of Undergraduate Admissions directs the overall application process, but CNR faculty and staff will review your application as well.
+If you are applying to the Rausser College of Natural Resources as a transfer student, you must directly apply to one of our undergraduate majors.
+The UC Berkeley Office of Undergraduate Admissions directs the overall application process, but Rausser faculty and staff will review your application as well.

-As you prepare for transfer admission, you will want to complete the lower-division articulated courses for the particular CNR major that you are interested in.
+As you prepare for transfer admission, you will want to complete the lower-division articulated courses for the particular College major that you are interested in.
 The ASSIST website has all of the information on transferable course credit for California community colleges and other schools in the UC and CSU systems.
 If you earned credit at another college or university, those courses will be evaluated after you apply.

 Transfer applicants will be evaluated based on the strength of their academic preparation for the major to which they have applied, the grade point average in the required courses, and their cumulative GPA.
 Applicants’ personal statements and supplementary information are also strongly considered and are very important aspects of the admissions process.
 Transfer students apply through the Office of Undergraduate Admissions.

 Important information for applicants